 David Burrow is single, though he says he is always looking.
 In many ways, he says, his family is the students he teaches.
 His "real" family, however, includes a sister and three brothers.
 David is the "baby" of the family.

 John received his B.A. from Iowa Wesleyan College in Mt.
 Pleasant.
 He spent most of his life working as an English teacher in Andrew, Iowa, retiring from that job in 2009.
 He has since had two different jobs with different departments of the U.S. government.
 He is married to Janet, who managed a travel agency for many years and now is an executive assistant for insurance executives.
 The two of them live in Maquoketa, but have traveled throughout the world.
 They enjoy fine dining, fitness, and participating in community theatre.
 John has worked a variety of minor jobs in his retirement, most notably trapping and cataloguing invasive insects for the U.S. Department of Agriculture.
-He also spends time writing short stories and poetry and working on a blog that showcases his writing.
+He also spends time writing short stories and poetry and working on a blog that showcases his writing, and he regularly donates blood.

 Margaret Burrow Sullivan, David Burrow, John Burrow, Steve Burrow, and Paul Burrow